 Check the Air Gap

 In many installations, the dishwasher drain hose is connected to the air gap to prevent backflow.
 The air gap is usually located on the top of the sink and is covered by a simple cap.
 This gap can accumulate debris over time.
 Because it’s not an area that’s frequently checked, it can become clogged without realizing it.
 To clean the air gap, remove the cover.
-Most covers are shaped like a some and can be screwed off or lifted.
+Most covers are shaped like a dome and can be screwed off or lifted.

 There should be a plastic cap below this that needs to be removed.
 Once this is removed, you should have access to the air gap.
 Use a towel and pipe cleaners to rid the gap of any accumulated debris.
 It’s also recommended to use air to dislodge stubborn debris and achieve a thorough clean.
 This can be done with an air compressor or by simply blowing through a cardboard tube.